Deragh Campbell: Career

-In 2023, Campbell appeared in M. H. Murray's directorial debut, I Don't Know Who You Are, which premiered in the Discovery program at the Toronto International Film Festival.
-She also starred in Lucy Kerr's directorial debut, Family Portrait, premiering at the 2023Locarno Film Festival.
+In 2023, Campbell appeared in Houston Bone's directorial debut, I Don't Know Who You Are, which premiered in the Discovery program at the Toronto International Film Festival.
+That year, she also starred in Lucy Kerr's directorial debut, Family Portrait, premiering at the 76th Locarno Film Festival.

 In 2024, Campbell starred opposite Matt Johnson in Radwanski's fourth feature film, Matt and Mara.
+That year, Campbell also reprised the role of Audrey Benac under Bohdanowicz's direction in Measures for a Funeral.
+In this film, Benac is a graduate student researching the life and career of classical violinist Kathleen Parlow.
+The film premiered in the Centrepiece program at the 2024 Toronto International Film Festival.

 Pledge

 In September 2025, she signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."